 If your child requires any medication during the school day please speak to one of the admin team in the school office.
 All medication needs to be signed in at the school office and a parental agreement form completed (available below or from the school office).
 The agreement form must be completed before we are able to administer medicine in school.

-If you do keep your child at home, it's important to phone the school on the first day.
-Let them know that they won't be in and give them the reason.
+If you do keep your child at home, it's important to phone the school by 9am on the first day (and each day thereafter) to let them know that they won't be in and give them the reason.
 If your child is well enough to go to school but has an infection that could be passed on, such as a cold sore or head lice, please let their class teacher know.

 Please see below for various guidance on common childhood illnesses and absence requirements.
 Further information regarding common illnesses can be accessed here.

 Text messages will be sent out to parents advising them of a child's head bump where there is no major concern (e.g. no bump or red mark) and a telephone call when there is a concern.
 At the Rooksdown campus, a bump note will also be sent home in the book bag.

 These are regularly occurring ailments to children, particularly in a school environment.
 Most outbreaks are short lived and are not severe.
 The advice we follow is given from the Health Protection Agency and it is that any child who has sickness and/or diarrhoea MUST remain at home for 48hrs AFTER the last episode before returning back to school.